aistabci/abci-docs/en/docs/abci-singularity-endpoint.md

 ```

 You can also use `singularity verify` to verify the signature after downloading it.
-The following example validates the signature with the public key that is registered in the Keystore.
+The following example validates the signature with the public key that is registered in Keystore.
 The output is `LOCAL` rather than `REMOTE` if it is verified with the public key registered in your keyring.
 If it cannot be verified, a WARNING message is printed.

 ```
 [username@es1 ~]$ singularity verify ubuntu_latest.sif